hargup/blog/blog/html/_sources/2013/08/30/case_for_static_websites.txt

 .. author:: default
 .. categories:: none
 .. tags:: javascript, html, sphinx, security
 .. comments::

-From the last few days I've been trying out tinkerer and sphinx to create static websites and they are pretty good.
-While working I get a feeling that many times people do an overkill making dynamic websites with php or Ruby on Rails because they simply don't need an dynamic websites.
-By dynamic websites I mean the websites which create the content from the data on the database Static websites have a lot of advantages over dynamic websites
+From the last few days I've been trying out tinkerer and sphinx to create static websites.
+While working I get a feeling that many times people do an overkill making dynamic websites with php or Python.
+..
+It is an overkill because
+..
+I guess here I need to explain why it is I
+By dynamic websites
+I mean the websites which create the content from the data on the database and there is a server running in the backend which creates the content on the go.
+Static websites have a lot of advantages over dynamic websites

 1. Static websites are easier of create.

-   With a lot of free (as in free speech) static websites creators available online we can create good looking static websites with reasonable amount of control.
+   With a lot of free (as in free speech) static websites creators available online we can create good looking static websites with reasonable amount of control, with a lot less work.

 2. Static websites are safer.